K3vinMV/Sorting-algorithms/README.md

 ## Usage

 Clone the repository and compile the source code using a C++ compiler.
-The repository includes example usage demonstrating the basic operations.
+The repository includes example usage demonstrating the basic sorting algorithm's.

 ## Getting Started